devops329/devops/instruction/awsRdsMysql/awsRdsMysql.md

 ### DB credentials

 To solve the database credential problem, you will store the information necessary to access the database in your `jwt-pizza-service` GitHub Actions secrets.
 The CI workflow will inject the credentials into the service's configuration when it is deployed.
-At a later point, you will remove the credentials and just use AWS IAM assumed roles to provide authentication to the database.

-For now, you can go ahead and update the GitHub Actions secrets with the values you just used to configure the database.
+Go ahead and update the GitHub Actions secrets with the values you just used to configure the database.
 This includes the hostname, username (admin), and password.

 | Secret      | Description                                         | Example                                               |
 | ----------- | --------------------------------------------------- | ----------------------------------------------------- |